Sauteurs, Grenada Guide

 Day Trips

-Approximately 20 minutes by car Experience Grenada's agricultural heritage at Belmont Estate, a working cocoa plantation.
-Take a tour to learn about the bean-to-bar chocolate-making process, from harvesting the cocoa pods to crafting delicious chocolate treats.
-Enjoy a traditional Grenadian lunch at their restaurant and browse the gift shop for locally made products.
+Approximately 15-20 minutes by car from Sauteurs Belmont Estate is a historic cocoa plantation offering a fascinating insight into Grenada's agricultural heritage.
+Take a tour to learn about the cocoa bean's journey from tree to chocolate bar.
+Enjoy a delicious Grenadian lunch at the estate's restaurant, and browse the gift shop for locally made chocolate and other souvenirs.

 Travel Time